Wolfy18/brandguard-qr/README.md

 - Leverage cutting-edge Blockchain Technology for a failsafe Proof of Authenticity through a Certificate of Origin.
 - Ensure the legitimacy of your products by certifying them on the blockchain, safeguarding against counterfeiting.

-By seamlessly integrating BrandGuard QR into your WooCommerce platform, you not only enhance the security and authenticity of your products but also create a more engaging and informative shopping experience for your customers.
-Moreover, BrandGuard QR serves as a robust substitute for traditional UPC codes, offering a dynamic and decentralized solution that adapts to your evolving business needs.
-Elevate your product identification and traceability while providing customers with a cutting-edge shopping experience.

 ## How does it work?
 With this plugin, you can easily mint your existing or new products into collections of NFTs or Fungible tokens with just a few clicks.
-The system will automatically pick up metadata from your products and generate a valid JSON structure.
+The system will automatically pick up metadata from your products, upload images to IPFS and generate a valid JSON structure.
 Bakrypt’s API will mint the object as a Cardano native token according to your preferences.
 Once the transaction is confirmed, the fingerprint of the minted NFT is linked to the product in your store.
-You can also create QR codes of the fingerprint!
+Once the fingerprint is set, you can also create QR codes of the fingerprint!
 Go to your products list, select your minted products and select “Create QR Codes” from the bulk actions dropdown.

-The plugin also has the ability to upload images and documents into IPFS using Bakrypt's IPFS node.
-Product thumbnail images will automatically be picked as the cover image for NFTs, and these will be uploaded at the time of minting.
-Once the transaction has been submitted, Bakrypt will generate a transaction with an estimated cost and a deposit address.
-Once payment is confirmed on the deposit address, Bakrypt will go ahead and mint the tokens in the Cardano blockchain.
-Following the minting process, any remaining tokens (ADA) and assets will be sent back to the sender's address.
-Refunds are offered for _non-confirmed_ transactions.
-It's important to note that Bakrypt's convenience fees are _non-refundable_ for transactions that have been confirmed.

-The plugin implements WordPress native cron tasks; the plugin will automatically pull asset data (every 3 minutes until the transaction is confirmed or canceled), into your WordPress store and update your store products.
-The metadata includes the transaction's submitted JSON metadata as seen in the blockchain, policyId, fingerprint, and status.
-This metadata is used in several places in WordPress, such as printing the fingerprint of a minted asset in the order's email that the customer receives, which improves the traceability of the product and increases trust in the store.

 Learn more 🚀 -> https://bakrypt.readme.io/reference/blockchain-tokenization-extension-for-woocommerce

-## Shortcodes

-[ bak_asset_tracking ]

-Use the Asset Tracking shortcode anywhere in your website to include a public form that verifies an asset fingerprint with an existing product in your store.

 ## Register with Bakrypt.io